hzschie/stockmapper/NOTES.markdown

 Jocil Ltd has a blank symbol

 ## To do
+Touch device layout (no fixed positioning on panel) Use (optionally) ajax instead of socket.io
 H Relayout on window resize
 H Bubble positioning optimization to remain above screen H Touch device events